aspose-total/Aspose.Total-Products/total/en/net/conversion/pot-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to XLAM via C# or Online App" h2=".NET API for POT to XLAM conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert POT file to XLAM within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting POT to XLAM.

+The first step is to use Aspose.Slides for .NET to export the POT file to HTML.
+This component provides a wide range of features for creating, manipulating and converting presentations.
+It supports a variety of formats, including POT, PPT, PPTX, PPS, PPSX, PPTM, PPSM, POTX, POTM, ODP, OTP, ODPX, OTPX, HTML, PDF, XPS, TIFF, JPG, PNG, BMP, GIF, SVG, and SWF.

+The second step is to use Aspose.Cells for .NET Spreadsheet Programming API to convert the HTML file to XLAM.
+This component provides a comprehensive set of features for working with spreadsheets.
+It supports a variety of formats, including XLS, XLSX, XLSM, XLSB, XLTX, XLTM, XLSX, XLAM, CSV, HTML, ODS, PDF, XPS, TIFF, JPG, PNG, BMP, GIF, SVG, and SWF.
+It also provides a wide range of features for manipulating and converting spreadsheets.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POT file to XLAM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLAM.
+By using Aspose.Total for .NET, developers can easily convert POT file to XLAM within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting POT to XLAM.
+It is a comprehensive suite of components that enables developers to easily create, manipulate and convert presentations and spreadsheets.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}